Gaurav-mohit-gupta/Gaurav--demo/README.md

 # Gaurav--demo
-this is a Demo for &amp; github class in this segment
+this is a Demo for &amp; github class in this segment.